sirrahd/teachermaps/README.md

 ## Configuring

-Prior to open sourcing, we've made some efforts to centralize our configuration variables and remove any personally identifiable information.
-This wasn't thoroughly tested and may lead to a bugs in a few places.

 Create a copy of the file without `.sample` and follow the instructions that start with `TODO:` in the files to configure it to your needs.

 * `/config/environments/development.rb.sample`